developer-zebra/developer-zebra-site/src/ehs/3-2/guide/about/index.md

 Device support dropped with this release: MC33 Nougat, TC20 Nougat, TC25 Nougat, TC51 Nougat, TC56
 Nougat, TC70x Nougat, TC75x Nougat, VC80x Nougat, WT6000 Nougat

+Bypass user confirmation dialog when adding Pinned shortcuts:
+When a Pinned shortcut is added to the home screen, prior versions of EHS presented a dialog to confirm the request with no way to bypass.
+EHS 3.2 provides a configurable option to bypass this confirmation dialog.
+This would be useful when the Pinned shortcut creation is automated using applications such as Enterprise Browser.
+By default, bypass UI confirmation is disabled.
+For more information about the feature, visit the TechDocs webpage.

 -----

 ### End of Support